leonsilicon/expo-font-fallback/README.md

 ## Usage

-Call `install()` **once, before your first React render** — at module scope in your entry file is ideal:
+Call `install()` **once, before your first React render** — at module scope in your entry file is ideal (this also lets the app-wide default take effect before anything mounts):

 ```ts
 import { FontFallback } from 'expo-font-fallback';